WuStangDan/Project-11-Path-Planning/README.md

 ### The car stays in its lane, except for the time between changing lanes.
 The function Fsm::StayInLane() is the default state when there are no other cars around.
 This keeps the car in the lane it is currently in.
 When changing lanes a single JMT is produced which executes the lane change in about 2 seconds.

+## Future Work
+Some areas for future work include implementing a sampling based approach for lane switching trajoctory generation.
+Another area of future work would be to create a prediction layer that allows for better decision making of the FSM by predicting where other cars will be in future time steps.
+Currently the FSM only makes decisions using current sensor fusion data.